hazcod/maclaunch/README.md

 ## Installation

-Installation can be done straight from [my Homebrew tap](https://github.com/hazcod/homebrew-hazcod) via `brew install hazcod/homebrew-hazcod/maclaunch` or just copy `maclaunch.sh` to  your filesystem.
+Installation can be done straight from Homebrew via `brew install maclaunch` or just copy `maclaunch.sh` to  your filesystem.

 ## Usage